Magento 1: 5 reasons we’ll miss you

 2) An ecommerce playground

 Collaboration and creativity spring to mind when we think of Magento’s open-source architecture.
 While a double-edged sword, the flexible nature of Magento gave retailers complete creative freedom with their ecommerce websites.
-And Magento 1 was a playground when it came to customisability.
+And Magento 1 was a playground when it came to customizability.

 There was a range of high performing, interesting, innovative, exciting, experimental ecommerce sites hosted on Magento 1.
 And over the last 12-18 months, re-platforming from Magento 1 to Magento 2 has reintroduced us to a lot of these older websites; their complexities, their uniqueness, their charm.